Program Length: 20 months (may be completed in as little as 15 months)

 This course serves as an introduction to the Linux operating system.
 Students learn to install, configure, and administer the Linux operating system.
-Other topics include desktop applications, clients, games, LAN, WAN, the shell, and shell scripts.
-(Prerequisite: OPS101, or with consent of the dean)
+Other topics include; X Window system, clients, networking, WAN, the shell, and scripting.
+(Prerequisite: OPS 101, or with consent of the Dean)

 General Operating Systems

 This course addresses advanced concepts in the installation, configuration, management, and security of a selected server operating system.
-Students learn to configure and manage advanced network services in a hands-on environment.
+Students learn to configure and manage advanced network services in a hands-on environment, using Windows Active Directory.
 Planning, documentation, troubleshooting, and security concepts are covered.
-(Prerequisite: OPS101, or with consent of the dean)
+(Prerequisite: OPS 101, or with consent of the Dean)